akshay11agrawal/akshay11agrawal/README.md

 # Hi there! 👋

 I'm Akshay, a software engineer with 8 years of experience in the industry.
-Currently, I'm working at Gap Inc, where I specialize in building high-performance microservices using Java, Spring, and SpringBoot.
+I specialize in building high-performance microservices using Java, Spring, and SpringBoot.

 ## 🚀 Technologies and Skills

-- 💻 **Languages:** Java
+- 💻 **Languages:** Java, JavaScript, Typescript
 - 🌱 **Frameworks:** Spring, SpringBoot
 - 🎨 **Design Patterns:** I'm well-versed in various design patterns.
 - 🧬 **Data Structures & Algorithms:** Strong foundation in data structures and algorithms.